Health Insurance Riders: What Are They and Do You Need Them? - Blog banner featuring health insurance insights

 2. Is health rider insurance mandatory?

 No, riders are optional.
-You only add them if they suit your needs.
+You only buy them if you feel your base plan has coverage gaps.

-3. Why should I buy health rider insurance?
+3. Why should I buy health insurance riders?

 4. How are riders linked with the plans you buy?